 We Got It All Backwards

 Even though we can’t just get motivated suddenly, we can make sure that the conditions for motivation are met.
 That’s what we need to focus on deliberately.
-Even though we can’t get a cup of motivation, we can prepare the ingredients for it.
+Even though we can’t get a cup of motivation, we can prepare the ingredients for it, so to speak.

-The Four Conditions of Motivation
+The Four Conditions For Motivation

-To break this cycle, let’s think about the bigger picture.
-I find one exercise especially helpful which I call ‘The Truth-seeker’.
-Basically, a person asks themselves the same question, ‘Why am I doing this?’ many times, until they reach the most important reason.
+To break this cycle, let’s think about the big picture instead.
+I find one simple exercise especially helpful for that.
+I call it ‘The Truth-Seeker’.
+Basically, you ask yourself the same question, ‘Why am I doing this?’ many times, until you reach the deepest and most important reason.
 This reason reveals your true motivation.
 Example: I have an assignment due, but I don’t have any motivation to do it.

 - Round 3.
-Why am I getting degree in this major?
+Why am I getting a degree in this major?
 Because I want to have a career in this field.

-- External resources, like information, money, or simply energy, can affect the way we feel about the task.
-I don’t feel motivated to study when I want to sleep and it is raining outside.
+4. External resources, such as information, money, or simply energy, can affect the way we feel about any task.
+For example, I may not feel motivated to study when I want to sleep and it is raining outside.
 To overcome this, I identify what resources I need to help me gain motivation and do my best to acquire them.